 Quality at Red Lands Roses starts in our high tech greenhouses with computerized climate management and feeding system.

 Red Lands Roses is a brand associated with quality.
 Our " Haute Couture" approach to producing, sorting and packaging our roses is truly unique and recognized world wide.
-Our traceability system will guarantee the quality of each rose bunch leaving our farm.
+Our traceability system guarantees the quality of each bunch leaving our farm.

 Each single stem is intensively analyzed in terms of different parameters such as opening stage and bud size, shape, colour, size,strength and straightness of the stem.
 After sorting, the stems are bunched uniformly according to the grades.
 Red Lands Roses offers two export grades.

-1. Export extra grade (code 1) which is a perfect flower
+1. Export extra grade (code 1): a perfect flower

-2. Export first grade (code 2) which is a very good flower
+2. Export first grade (code 2): a very good flower

 This advanced quality control procedure allows Red Lands Roses to ensure standard and consistent quality throughout the year, suitable to the market specification of each client.